-You are responsible for regularly checking the class website at desire2learn.
-Important announcements, blog posts, and occasional reading assignments will be distributed in that manner.
+You are responsible for regularly checking your email and the class website at Canvas.
+Important announcements, discussion forums, and additional reading assignments will be distributed in one or the other of those manners.
 Primary contact with instructor is via personal email listed above.